-The Heartworm Help program boosts the chance of adoption for dogs with heartworm by paying a portion of the treatment costs directly to a partner veterinarian, reducing the expenses the adopter must pay to have the dog treated.
+The Heartworm Help program boosts the chance of adoption for dogs with heartworm by giving adopters a choice to either have the dog treated at the Animal Service Center at no cost or take the dog to a partner veterinarian, where ASF pays a portion of the treatment costs directly, reducing the cost of treatment to the adopter.
 The program ensures every homeless, heartworm-positive dog gets a second chance.

 Animal Birth Control

 The Animal Birth Control program focuses on reducing the number of unwanted puppies and kittens surrendered to the Shelter each year.
 The program provides vouchers for no-cost spay or neuter surgery, which are distributed through the Shelter as well as by city and county animal-control officers.

 Are you being visited by one or more cats or kittens who don’t seem to have a home?

 Would you like to prevent the cats/kittens from breeding to prevent additional homeless cats and kittens?